Curd Jürgens: Theatre

 Although he appeared in over 100 films, Jürgens was also a notable stage actor.
 He was member of several theatres in Vienna (Volkstheater 1938–1941, Burgtheater 1940–1953 and 1965–1968, and others).
 He played the title role of Hugo von Hofmannsthal's play Jedermann at the Salzburg Festival from 1973 until 1977 – arguably the most high-profile role for a German-speaking male actor.
 In 1966 he appeared in a short run on Broadway at the Eugene O'Neill Theatre opposite Geraldine Page, directed by George Schaefer.

 His last stage appearance was with the Vienna State Opera on 9 March 1981 as Bassa Selim in Mozart's opera Die Entführung aus dem Serail.
 He also directed a few films with limited success, e.g. Bankraub in der Rue Latour, and wrote screenplays, e.g. Bonus on Death.

 He titled his 1976 memoir ... und kein bißchen weise (And Not At All Wise).

 Jürgens provided the German voice of the journalist in the 1980 German dub of Jeff Wayne's Musical Version of the War of the Worlds.

 Personal life

 Jürgens maintained a home in France, but he frequently returned to Vienna to perform on stage.
 He had suffered a heart attack several years before.
-During this heart attack he had a near-death experience where he claimed he died and went to hell.
+During this heart attack, he claimed he had a near-death experience where he went to Hell.

-At some point Jürgens had affairs with actresses Romy Schneider (in 1957) and Dorothy Dandridge.
+At some point, Jürgens had affairs with actresses Romy Schneider (in 1957) and Dorothy Dandridge.
 After a two-year affair, his relationship with his young lover Mathilda Mizart ended in 1974 when she died in an accident.
 In 1975 he began a relationship with the Chilean-Austrian Marlene Knaus and they later became engaged.
 However, they never married because Knaus met Formula 1 driver Niki Lauda and ended the engagement with Jürgens.
 Knaus married Lauda in 1976.